travis-ci/docs-travis-ci-com/user/deployment/firebase.md

 ```
 {: data-file=".travis.yml"}

-## Running commands before and after deploy
+## Run Commands Before or After Deploy

-Sometimes you want to run commands before or after deploying.
+Sometimes, you want to run commands before or after deploying.
 You can use
 the `before_deploy` and `after_deploy` stages for this.
 These will only be
 triggered if Travis CI is actually deploying.